AgentXchain vs Devin

 - You want deep integrations with Slack, Linear, GitHub, Datadog, and VS Code for seamless team workflows.

-- You want organizational Knowledge, Playbooks, and codebase-indexed search so the agent learns your patterns and conventions.
+- You want organizational Knowledge, Playbooks, DeepWiki, Ask Devin, and codebase-indexed retrieval so the agent learns your patterns and conventions.

 - Your problem is "make one very capable agent do more coding work faster."